okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 - `group.js`, `chatroom.js`, `identity.js`, and `shared/**` (`constants`, `currencies`, `functions`, `time`, `validators`, `distribution/`, `getters/`, `payments/`, `voting/`) — 17 files.
 - **`flowTyper.js` is not part of this wave.** It's Flow-ignored (`.flowconfig:22`), so per parity it stays untypechecked.
 Rename to `flowTyper.ts` with its generics preserved exactly as written (per the spec decision). **`exclude` alone will not keep it unchecked** — verified in Step 1: an excluded `.ts` is still fully typechecked once something imports it, and the contracts import this file. `exclude` only filters the *root* set.
 The escape hatch that actually works is **`// @ts-nocheck` at the top of the file** (confirmed: silences it, `tsc` exits 0).
 Add the `exclude` entry too, updated from `.js` to `.ts`, so it never becomes a root either. **Also update the matching `eslintIgnore` entry** in `package.json` — it names `frontend/model/contracts/misc/flowTyper.js` by path, and a stale entry there silently starts linting a file that was deliberately exempt.
 Runtime behaviour must be byte-for-byte equivalent — the `typeFn.name.includes('optional')` dispatch depends on function `.name` surviving compilation, which no typechecker will catch if broken.
 The Step 0 harness is the gate.
 - **Update the contract entry points at `Gruntfile.js:677`** in the same commit as the `group.js` / `chatroom.js` / `identity.js` renames (Step 3a).
 Nothing else in the build knows those paths.
+- **Four `typeof Error` annotations get dropped, not mirrored** — `chatroom.js:39,40` and `group.js:369,370`, the same TS2741 Step 4 hit in `common/errors.ts`.
+Follow that file: no annotation, and its comment explains why.
 - Do **not** run `grunt pin`.
 Existing snapshots under `contracts/` must be untouched — the current pinned set runs to `2.9.0`, and `chelonia.json` points at it.
 - Verify `frontend/model/contracts/manifests.json` is byte-identical after a production build — contract hashes must not move.